hevi9/infoline-zsh-theme/README.md

 * 🕱 Program return code if error
 * ⚙ Number of spawned jobs from shell
 * ⮇ Shell level indicator
-* 🖸 Disk usage alert if over 80% capacity
+* 🖸 Disk usage alert if over 80% capacity.
+Show disk usage when cwd is $HOME.
-* 🖫 Virtual memory usage alert if over 80% capacity
 * 🕦 Analog clock (within 30m resolution)
 * ▶ Start arrow with color and name if not login user